BrendanJobus/AggregationTapDecoderAndAnalyzer/README.md

 	make
 	```
 	while in the base folder.
 This will compile the code into a binary called `test` in the bin folder.

+	_NOTE:_ The adjust functions do not work with the make file and to test them, you should run make and the manually run ```test``` instead of using make run.

 ##### Run
 * To automatically compile and run the code, use